equivalent/scrapbook2/archive/blogs/2016-09-rails-association-relation-arel-magic.md

-# Rails ActiveRecord Relation (Arel)  and composition
+# Rails ActiveRecord Relation (Arel), composition and Query Objects

 Given `User` `has_many :articles` in Ruby on Rails you can write something
 like: